grislyeye/three-meet/pages/classes/mighty.md

 </header>

-When a creature you can see attacks a target other than you that is within 5 feet of you, you can impose disadvantage on the attack roll.
-You must be wielding a shield or weapon.
+You can use your [Reaction](pages/combat/actions.md?id=reaction) to impose disadvantage on an [Attack](pages/combat/attacks.md) that targets an ally.
+The target must be within 5 feet of you, and you must be wielding a shield or weapon

 <header>